 In the small intestine, pancreatic proteases and lipase further breakdown the fragmented proteins and fats into smaller peptides and amino acids, monoglycerides and free fatty acids, facilitated by the fat digesting activity of bile released into the small intestine by the gall bladder.
 Small peptides and amino acids are essentially ready for absorption further along the small intestine.
 Fatty acids and monoglycerides form into micelles, which are taken up into the epithelial cells.
 Here, fatty acids and monoglycerides are repacked into triglycerides and with cholesterol, lipoproteins and other lipids formed into chylomicrons.
 These then get released via the lymph system into the blood.

-Dietary fibers are predominately carbohydrates and include polysaccharides, oligosaccharides and lignin (a non-carbohydrate fiber), which can be grouped into 3 main fiber type families: 1) resistant starch; 2) soluble fiber; and 3) insoluble fiber.
+Dietary fiber is a heterogeneous group of compounds comprising predominately carbohydrates and includes polysaccharides, oligosaccharides and lignin (a non-carbohydrate fiber).
+These can be grouped into 3 main fiber type families: 1) resistant starch; 2) soluble fiber; and 3) insoluble fiber.
 Dietary fiber means that fraction of the edible part of plants or their extracts, or synthetic analogues that: (a) is resistant to digestion and absorption in the small intestine, usually with complete or partial fermentation in the large intestine (Figure 1); and (b) promotes one or more of the following beneficial physiological effects: (i) laxation; (ii) reduction in blood cholesterol; (iii) modulation of blood glucose (2).

 Main fiber type groups

 The different fiber types impart various physiological effects and all are important to health.
-As digestion and absorption progress as described above, gastrointestinal smooth muscle contractions continuously mix luminal contents with digestive enzymes and move luminal contents through the tract.
-Such gut muscle activity is referred to as gut motility and its rate is measured as gastrointestinal transit time.
-Dietary fibers like those in Barley+ will increase gastrointestinal transit time and improve digestive function and laxation.
+As digestion and absorption progress as described above, gastrointestinal smooth muscle contractions continuously mix luminal contents with digestive enzymes and move luminal contents through the tract, the rate of which is measured as gastrointestinal transit time.
+Dietary fibers like those in Barley+ influence a low glycemic response and LDL-cholesterol excretion, provide fermentable fibers for large bowel microbiota and increase gastrointestinal transit time to improve digestive function and laxation.